LBC-LNBio/pyKVFinder/docs/source/_cfg_files/hydrophobicity_scale_file_template.rst

 4. Moon CP, Fleming KG.
 Side-chain hydrophobicity scale derived from transmembrane protein folding into lipid bilayers.
 Proceedings of the National Academy of Sciences.
 2011;108.

+5. Radzicka A, Wolfenden R. Comparing the polarities of the amino acids: Side-chain distribution coefficients between the vapor phase, cyclohexane, 1-octanol, and neutral aqueous solution.
+Biochemistry.
+1988;27.

-5. Wimley WC, White SH.
+6. Wimley WC, White SH.
 Experimentally determined hydrophobicity scale for proteins at membrane interfaces.
 Nature Structural & Molecular Biology.
 1996;3.

-6. Zhao G, London E. An amino acid “transmembrane tendency” scale that approaches the theoretical limit to accuracy for prediction of transmembrane helices: Relationship to biological hydrophobicity.
+7. Zhao G, London E. An amino acid “transmembrane tendency” scale that approaches the theoretical limit to accuracy for prediction of transmembrane helices: Relationship to biological hydrophobicity.
 Protein Science.
 2006;15.